Dude Bro Party Massacre III: Release

 Dude Bro Party Massacre III premiered at the Los Angeles Film Festival on June 13, 2015.
 It was released digitally on July 7.
+Despite being listed as 103 minutes long the film is actually 93 minutes with 10 minutes of Kickstarter credits scroll listing all 4,000 donors.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 92% of 12 surveyed critics gave the film a positive review; the average rating is 7.2/10.
 Carlos Aguilar of IndieWire wrote, "Its form and its ideas come together in a disgusting, profane, vulgar, and psychotic concoction that will become, without a doubt, an instant cult classic."
 Elijah Taylor of Fangoria rated it 3/4 stars and wrote that it "managed to exceed or subvert nearly every expectation I had".
 At Bloody Disgusting, Patrick Cooper rated the film 4/5 stars and wrote, "The jokes hit hard and fast and the whole film's quotable as hell."
 In rating it 2/5 stars, Matt Boiselle of Dread Central recommended it only to fans of "low-budgeted campy slashers".
 Comparing it to Wet Hot American Summer, Mark L. Miller of Ain't It Cool News called it "some of the dumbest fun you're going to have while watching a horror film this year".

-On October 7th, 2022, YouTube channel Dead Meat awarded the directors as the Kill Count Champions with 4,295 kills.